Day Trip to Arashiyama

 The first approach involves taking a bus to Kanbayashi Onsen from Yudanaka Station (10-15 minutes, 310 yen, 1-2 buses per hour), Shibu Onsen (5-10 minutes, 190 yen, 1-2 buses per hour) or Nagano Station (40 minutes, 1400 yen, 4-10 buses per day).
 Buses along the Yudanaka-Kanbayashi Line stop at "Kanbayashi Onsen" bus stop, while other buses stop at the "Snow Monkey Park" bus stop, a short walk away.
 From Kanbayashi Onsen, it is a 30-40 minute walk to the monkey park.
 The walking trail is passable around the year, but sturdy footwear is recommended especially in winter.

 The alternative approach involves a 10-15 minute walk from a paid parking lot just to the west of the monkey park.
 However the narrow road from Shibu Onsen to the parking lot is not served by public transportation and gets closed in winter.
 Although rather time consuming, it would be possible to walk to the parking lot from Shibu Onsen in about 45-60 minutes when there is no snow.

-Some hotels and ryokan in Yudanaka and Shibu offer free shuttle buses to the parking lot for their guests.
+Some lodgings in Yudanaka and Shibu offer their guests free rides to the parking lot.

 information source: japan-guide.com